edraj/dmart/readme.md

 General-purpose, structure-oriented information management system (aka Data-as-a-Service DaaS).

 DMART is a low-code information inventory platform (aka content registry/repository) that is able to assimilate various types of data (structured, unstructured and binary).
 It allows you to treat your valuable data assets as commodity; where you can cleanly author, share and extend.
-Thus valuable data assets can be maintained as the mastered version and act as the single source of truth.
+Thus, valuable data assets can be maintained as the mastered version and act as the single source of truth.

 ## The problem DMART attempts to solve

-Valuable information (orginzational and indivual) is getting out of control!
+Valuable information (organizational and individual) is getting out of control!

-- Information is dispersed overy too many systems requiring multiple access contexts.
+- Information is dispersed over too many systems, requiring multiple access contexts.
 - Difficult to consolidate and link for consumption, insights, reporting and dashboards
 - Locked to vendors or application-specific data-formats
 - Chaotic and hard to discover / search the data piling up over the years